 Legends, heroes, traditions, values, belief systems, celebrations, and language are all characteristics exhibited by cultures, whether those cultures are familial, ethnic, academic, religious, or organizational.

-I had the pleasure to speak with Susan Salgado from Hospitality Quotient, who shared some priceless insights into culture, and some great advice on building one that truly sticks.
+I had the pleasure to speak with Susan Salgado from Hospitality Quotient, who shared some priceless insights into company cultures, and some great advice on building one that truly sticks.

 According to Salgado, organizational culture is the same type of culture that we see in our day-to-day lives and society.
 While the individual elements may be different from one culture to the next, all cultures rest on this foundation.

 In a company, the leaders become the patriarchs or matriarchs of that culture, setting the tone by establishing the company's values and beliefs.
 "That will then dictate what the acceptable behaviors in the organization are," she said.
 "How do we interact with each other?
 What is it like to be a part of this organization?"

 Salgado compared company culture to the family traditions, rules, and guidelines taught to us by our parents.
 "We learn to live by them over time," she said.
 "We learn from our families—from the role models, from the way we were taught, and from what our families taught us.
 And when we think about how we learned it at home, the same things need to be happening in an organization."

 She explained that if leaders fail to define the culture, the culture will be defined by the behaviors that are tolerated.
 It’s a missed opportunity to deliberately define a culture that enriches their organization.

 "The most effective cultures are defined at the top, where you have a leader with a clear vision of what he or she wants the organization to look and feel like, and what it should represent in terms of value systems," Salgado explained.
 "They put that vision into action and live it out themselves.
 And that is not a minor point when you think about how we learn the culture as children."